microsoft/vstest/docs/report.md

 If it's a NuGet package, the test logger assemblies should get copied to the build output directory.
 When looking for a test logger, vstest will look for them in the same directory as the test assemblies.
+In most cases this means that test projects reference either the project (same codebase) or NuGet package with the logger.

 If the test logger is made available as a zip file, it should be extracted to one of the following locations: